 👉 Switch to Capsule CRM today and start saving.

-1. Free plan – for up to three users
+1. Free plan – Free (up to three users)

-- Limited storage, no advanced customization, and restricted automation features.
+Limited customization, basic reporting, and restricted automation capabilities.

 Zoho CRM’s pricing is user-based, meaning costs increase as your team grows.
 There is also a 14-day free trial included with each plan.